Mutual Information Estimation via $f$-Divergence and Data Derangements: Introduction

 \section{Introduction}

-The mutual information (MI) between two multivariate random variables, $X$ and $Y$, is a fundamental quantity in statistics, representation learning, information theory, communication engineering and biology \cite{goldfeld2021sliced, tschannen2019mutual, guo2005mutual, pluim2003mutual}.
+The mutual information (MI) between two multivariate random variables, $X$ and $Y$, is a fundamental quantity in statistics, representation learning, information theory, communication engineering and biology \cite{goldfeld2021sliced, tschannen2019mutual, guo2005mutual, CORTICAL, pluim2003mutual}.
 It quantifies the statistical dependence between $X$ and $Y$ by measuring the amount of information obtained about $X$ via the observation of $Y$, and it is defined as

 Unfortunately, computing $I(X;Y)$ is challenging since the joint probability density function $p_{XY}(\mathbf{x},\mathbf{y})$ and the marginals $p_X(\mathbf{x}),p_Y(\mathbf{y})$ are usually unknown, especially when dealing with high-dimensional data.
-Some recent techniques \cite{Papamakarios2017, CODINE} have demonstrated that neural networks can be leveraged as probability density function estimators and, more in general, are capable of modeling the data dependence.
+Some recent techniques \cite{pmlr-v235-novello24a, Papamakarios2017} have demonstrated that neural networks can be leveraged as probability density function estimators and, more in general, are capable of modeling the data dependence.
 Discriminative approaches \cite{raina2003classification, tonello2022mind} compare samples from both the joint and marginal distributions to directly compute the density ratio (or the log-density ratio)

-Generative approaches \cite{Barber2003, song2019generative}, instead, aim at modeling the individual densities.
 We focus on discriminative MI estimation since it can in principle enjoy some of the properties of implicit generative models, which are able of directly generating data that belongs to the same distribution of the input data without any explicit density estimate.
 In this direction, the most successful technique is represented by generative adversarial networks (GANs) \cite{Goodfellow2014}.
 The adversarial training pushes the discriminator $D(\mathbf{x})$ towards the optimum value

 Therefore, the output of the optimum discriminator is itself a function of the density ratio $p_{gen}/p_{data}$, where $p_{gen}$ and $p_{data}$ are the distributions of the generated and the collected data, respectively.